Defensible Space Inspection Program

 • Unfortunately, we cannot offer scheduled inspections at this time.
 Please refer to the schedule provided above.

-Inspectors will leave a door hanger whether violations are present or not.
+Inspectors will leave a door hanger whether or not violations are present.
 Information will include:

 • Property in compliance or property in violation